Renormalization of massless fields in the $(1,0)\oplus(0,1)$ representation: Summary and conclusions

 \section{Summary and conclusions}

-The EOMs for fields belonging to the $(1,0)\oplus(0,1)$ representation of the RLG, studied in the literature, are three: i) a Klein-Gordon-like one, ii) the Joos-Weinberg, and iii) the Shay-Good/Hammer-McDonald-Pursey.
-For $m\neq 0$, the propagator of ii) has an awkward unphysical pole at $p^{2}=-m^{2}$ while that of iii) is divergent in the UV region ($p^{2}\gg m^{2}$).
-For $m=0$, however, the corresponding propagators have none of these issues.
-On the other hand, the mass-dimension of these fields is one, and, as a consequence, it's possible to define dimension-4 self-interactions; this fact opens the possibility of having renormalizable self-interacting theories.
-This led us to study the renormalization of the corresponding self-interacting massless theories.
+Fields belonging to the $(1,0)\oplus(0,1)$ representation of the RLG have been studied since decades ago for both purposes: phenomenological and pure theoretical explorations, aiming to survey new physics.
+The free EOMs for these fields, previously studied in the literature, are three: i) a Klein-Gordon-like one, ii) the Joos-Weinberg, and iii) the Shay-Good/Hammer-McDonald-Pursey.
+Their corresponding QFTs for the massive $m\neq 0$ cases, however, present some issues: while the propagator of ii) has an awkward unphysical pole at $p^{2}=-m^{2}$ yielding an unconventional quantum theory, that of iii) is divergent in the UV region ($p^{2}\gg m^{2}$), resulting in a non-renormalizable theory.
+For $m=0$, in contrast, the corresponding propagators have none of these issues, opening the door for conventional and renormalizable QFTs.
+The mass-dimension of these fields is one, allowing the definition of several dimension-4 interactions with the SM fields, as well as dimension-4 self-interactions.
+Thus, there exists a variety of plausible renormalizable theories, among which the most straightforward and economical are those involving only self-interactions.
+At the same time, self-interactions may be required for renormalizing interactions with SM fields.
+This led us to study the renormalization of self-interacting massless theories in this representation.